actions/toolkit/README.md

 ## Toolkit

-A set of packages to make creating actions easier and drive consistency.
+The toolkit provides a set of packages to make creating actions easier and drive consistency.

 ## Packages